nuprl/TypeWeaver/tools/README.md

 * `download_pkg_src_from_github.py`: takes a JavaScript dataset and downloads package source code from GitHub

+* `install_dependency_type_defs.py`: takes a JavaScript dataset and installs type definitions for each package's dependencies

 * `run_migration_pipeline/main.py`: runs the evaluation pipeline (inference, type weaving, and type checking) on a dataset